Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to apply for Turkey e-Visa online
+• Visa is NOT EXEMPT, but you are eligible to apply for Turkey e-Visa online

 • E-Visa fee is 43 USD, validity is 180 days, and single-entry only